Record-setting day by Barrett leads Ohio State past Minnesota

 Cobb accounted for much of Minnesota’s offense, rushing 27 times for 145 yards and three touchdowns.
 Leidner completed 7 of 19 passes for 85 yards and the two picks.

-Minnesota finished the game a plus-1 in turnover margin and scored all 21 of its points following Buckeye turnovers.
+Minnesota finished the game a plus-1 in turnover margin and scored all 21 of its points after Ohio State turnovers.

-NOTES: The kickoff temperature of 15 degrees was the coldest in TCF Bank Stadium history, three degrees colder than the previous record of 18, set last Nov.
-23, when Minnesota hosted Wisconsin. ...
+NOTES: The kickoff temperature of 15 degrees was the coldest in TCF Bank Stadium history, three degrees colder than the previous record of 18 set last Nov.
+23 when Minnesota hosted Wisconsin. ...
 Buckeyes QB J.T.
 Barrett’s 310 yards of total offense in the first half was the most in any half by a Big Ten player this season. ...
-Barrett’s 389 yards was the fourth-highest single-game total in school history and second-highest this season.
+Barrett’s 389 yards was the fourth-highest total in school history and second highest this season.
 He now owns four of the top nine highest yardage games. ...
 Gophers RB David Cobb rushed for 145 yards Saturday, his 12th career 100-yard rushing game.